 - Sandbox environment to test out new ideas

 - Proportionate regulations for cryptocurrency and blockchain tech.

-As stated by Commissioner Giancarlo of the CFTC, an international and coordinated approach is required for blockchain tech.
-This view is backed by Greg Medcraft, Chairman of Board of the International Organization of Securities Commissions (IOSCO) and ASIC: “The challenges of blockchain cannot be managed by individual jurisdictions acting on their own.
+As stated by Commissioner Giancarlo of the Commodity Futures Trading Commission (CFTC), an international and coordinated approach is required for blockchain tech.
+This view is backed by Greg Medcraft, Chairman of Board of the International Organization of Securities Commissions (IOSCO) and the Australian Securities and Investments Commission (ASIC): “The challenges of blockchain cannot be managed by individual jurisdictions acting on their own.
 Multilateral action is needed.
 This is where IOSCO has a role.
-We have the opportunity to ensure a co-ordinated and co-operative approach.”
+We have the opportunity to ensure a coordinated and co-operative approach.”

-I am a little sceptical of an approach that bans cryptocurrency and then endorses blockchain technology; note in Russia use of cryptocurrency could involve up to 7 years jailtime.
+I am a little sceptical of an approach that bans cryptocurrency and then endorses blockchain technology.
+Note that in Russia, use of cryptocurrency could involve up to seven years' imprisonment.
 The lines between the two are blurred and will continue to be that way.
 Even a private blockchain can decide to have its own cryptocurrency.
 It is still far too early to take a hardline in terms of policy.
-I can obviously see the concerns countries may have regarding capital flight and AML/CTF, however, those can be addressed through regulation of intermediaries rather than an outright ban.
+I can obviously see the concerns countries may have regarding capital flight and anti-money laundering (AML) or counter terrorist financing (CTF), however, those can be addressed through regulation of intermediaries rather than an outright ban.

-Lastly, we should have one eye on debates that may fundamentally affect the growth of blockchain tech.
+Lastly, we should have one eye on debates that may fundamentally affect the growth of blockchain technology.
 For example, the end-to-end encryption debate with Apple.
-This would fundamentally have an impact on blockchain technology projects that are outside of decentralised protocols.
-For example, R3 initiative, Eris industries, Ripple all rely on encryption to secure databases and digital assets.
-If they become a target by government then the benefits of blockchain technology will be undermined.
+This would have a fundamental impact on blockchain technology projects that are outside decentralised protocols.
+For example, the R3 initiative, Eris industries and Ripple all rely on encryption to secure databases and digital assets.
+If they become a target for governments then the benefits of blockchain technology will be undermined.